DyogenIBENS/PhylDiag/README.md

 The name of a gene family is often the name of the ancestral gene, at the root of the gene family.

-PhylDiag can also return *syntny blocks*, if
+PhylDiag can also return *synteny blocks*, if
 * identification of micro-rearrangements,
 * identification of mono-genic conserved segments